Dude29/ts-seed-api/README.md

 # ts-seed

-Project seed for Node.js typescript projects
+Project seed for node.js API's using Typescript